tbaro19/ICAT/README.md

-# Adaptive Black-box Visual Jailbreaking with Stagnation Recovery
+# Diversity-Driven Visual Jailbreaking: A Quality-Diversity Approach with Stagnation Recovery.

 **An adaptive, query-efficient black-box framework for evaluating Vision-Language Model safety through evolutionary optimization with stagnation recovery mechanisms and hybrid attack vectors.**